Northern Neck: 17th century

 In the winter of 1607–08, Captain John Smith traveled up the Rappahannock River as a prisoner of the Powhatans.
 He was the first European known to have visited the Northern Neck.
-Undaunted, he repeated the voyage in June 1608, with 14 companions in an open barge, reaching the Potomac River by June 16.
+He repeated the voyage in June 1608, with 14 companions in an open barge, reaching the Potomac River by June 16.
 He visited Native American villages, including one near present-day Nomini, which he described and named in later accounts, but found no treasure, only an abundance of fur-bearing animals.
 In 1621, the boy Henry Fleet was among the passengers on a ship taking new governor Francis Wyatt to Virginia, and shortly after his arrival he accompanied Captain Henry Spelman on a trading trip up the Potomac River that included founding a trading post in Georgetown, later incorporated into Washington, D.C.
 However, on March 22, 1622, Spelman and 19 crewmen were killed in a native village during the widespread massacres on that day, but Fleet was allowed to live as a prisoner until ransomed five years later.
 He soon sailed to England and formed a business relationship with William Cloberry, who funded a trading voyage from Virginia to New England.
 By 1628 Fleet had accumulated enough money to buy a plantation in Accomac County on Virginia's Eastern Shore, and he continued to support his family by trading as well as acting as an interpreter with native tribes, including for Maryland Governor Leonard Calvert during a period of residence in Maryland, where he purchased land.
 Fleet again returned to England from 1646 until 1648, where he married a much younger woman, then brought her to Virginia, where he patented 1,750 acres of land in what soon officially became vast Lancaster County.
 Fleet became one of the county's first four burgesses in 1652 but died intestate in 1660 or 1661.